 - To take advantage of modern processors: Most modern systems have multiple processors and each processor has multiple cores.
 Multi-threading allows different threads to be run by different processors, thereby allowing the system resources to be more efficiently used.

-- For reducing response times: Users expect applications to be fast.
+- For reducing response times: Users expect Java applications to be fast.
 By breaking the processing needed for a request into smaller chunks and having different threads handle the processing in parallel, response time can be reduced.

 Why Should You Monitor Java Threads?

 While it is important to report this information in real-time, it is also important that these details are made available for historical analysis.
 For instance, your application could have had a CPU spike at 2 am and become unresponsive, forcing your operations team to restart the server.
-While this would have solved the problem temporarily, what was the cause and how do we prevent this issue from re-occurring?
+While this would have solved the problem temporarily, what was the cause (which thread, or method or line of code) and how do we prevent this issue from re-occurring?

 While synchronization ensures consistency of the common resource (in this case, the configuration file), it also introduces the possibility of delays in processing requests.
 Requests being processed by an application server must wait until the corresponding thread is allowed to enter the synchronized block.
 Excessive use of synchronized blocks can result in a high percentage of the processing time of a request being spent waiting for access to synchronized blocks of code.